remmelt/docker-gc-image/README.md

 #docker-gc in a container

+## USE SPOTIFY'S SUPPORTED IMAGE INSTEAD!
+This project is now outdated.
+The good people at Spotify have added a Dockerfile to the official docker-gc repository.
+Here's the [official Spotify docker-gc image](https://registry.hub.docker.com/u/spotify/docker-gc/).

 This is [Spotify's docker-gc](https://github.com/spotify/docker-gc) in a docker container.
 No need to build the deb, or anything.

 ##How to run garbage collection